dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 If this your first time launching METviewer, this Docker-Compose command will automatically download the MySQL and METviewer images from DockerHub prior to bringing up the METviewer application.
 The time required to download these images will vary based on your network speed.
 Or if you have already launched METviewer previously, as I have, Docker will use the images that already exist on your machine.
-Next, copy the follow URL into a web browser on your machine to see the METviewer GUI:
+Next, copy the following URL into a web browser to see the METviewer GUI:

 **http://localhost:8080/metviewer/metviewer1.jsp**